markxnelson/converged/obaas/microtx/microtx.md

 1. Create the Deposit service and scaffold methods

   Create a new directory in `src/main/java/com/example/accounts` called `services` and in that directory create a new Java file called `DepositService.java`.
 This will be a Spring Boot component where you will implement the deposit operations.
-Since the LRA library we are using only works with JAX-RS, you will be using JAX-RS annotations in this service, as opposed to the Spring Boot "web" REST annotations that you used in the previous lab.
-You can mix and match these styles in a single Spring Boot microservice application.

   Start by setting up endpoints and methods with the appropriate annotations.
 You will implement the logic for each of these methods shortly.
 Here is the class definition and all the imports you will need in this section, plus the logger and a constant `DEPOSIT` you will use later.
-Notice that the class has the `@RequestScoped` annotation which tells Spring to create an instance of this class for each HTTP request (as opposed to for a whole session for example), the Spring Boot `@Component` annotation which marks this class as a bean that Spring can inject as a dependency when needed, and the `@Path` annotation to set the URL path for these endpoints.

     ```java
     <copy>package com.example.accounts.services;